Cumulocity-IoT/cumulocity-examples/mqtt-service/java-simple-pulsar-client/README.md

-# Simple Java Pulsar client example
+# Simple MQTT Service Java client example

-TBC Introduction TBC
+A simple Pulsar client for the Cumulocity MQTT Service written in Java.
+This is the runnable version of the example client described in the [user documentation](https://cumulocity.com/docs/device-integration/mqtt-service/#pulsar-client) for the MQTT Service.
+You should read that documentation before trying to run this example, to ensure that your tenant and user are correctly configured to use the MQTT Service.

 ## Pre-requisites